-The optimal way is to lose MOSTLY fat and MAINTAIN (or even gain) muscle.
+The optimal way is to lose primarily body fat and MAINTAIN (or even gain) muscle.
 This sets you up with a higher BMR than if you’d just starved yourself to reach a number, and you’re less likely to rebound that way.

 When you’re lifting heavy (relative to your own strength again) and moving your body through space, your heart has to work just as hard as it does on the treadmill.

 That isn’t to say that cardio doesn’t deserve a place in your workout routine.
-But it shouldn’t be the only focus.
+But it isn’t mandatory.

 3 – Stop Obsessing Over Your Abs